fenyox-ok/Simple-Flasher/README.md

 2. pycairo (pip install pycairo)
 3. PyGObject (pip install PyGObject)

-# Installation :
+# Installation

-1. Firstly we need to clone my repository with this command : git clone https://github.com/fenyox-ok/Simple-Imager.git
+1. Firstly we need to clone my repository with this command : git clone https://github.com/fenyox-ok/Simple-Flasher.git
-2. we need to go in the repo with this command : cd ./Simple-Imager
+2. we need to go in the repo with this command : cd ./Simple-Flasher
+3. we need to make the installer executable with this command : chmod +x ./install.sh
-3. And lastly we need to run the install script with this command : ./install.sh
+4. And lastly we need to run the installer script with this command : ./install.sh
+5. (optional) you can remove the repository with this command : rm -rf ./Simple-Flasher

+# Uninstallation

+1. we need to clone the repo again with this command : git clone https://github.com/fenyox-ok/Simple-Flasher.git
+2. we need to go in the repo with this command : cd ./Simple-Flasher
+3. we need to make the uninstaller executable with this command : chmod +x ./uninstall.sh
+4. And lastly we need to run the uninstaller script with this command : ./uninstall.sh
+5. (optional) you can remove the repository with this command : rm -rf ./Simple-Flasher

 # Running

-by running this command : python /bin/flasher.py or just simply by clicking the desktop icon
+by running this command : python /bin/flasher.py or more simply by just clicking the desktop icon

 # And Done, Enjoy!